-Posts on social media eventually get lost.
-Posts on the web keep getting found via Google and SEO, you keep getting discovered.
+The bottom line is that it’s important to write quality posts on LinkedIn, Twitter and other social media platforms.
+But posts on social media eventually get lost.
+Posts on the web, however, keep getting found via Google and SEO and you keep getting discovered.

 What do I make of this?